-Pharmacists are knowledgeable about treating an amazing range of medical and health conditions.
+Pharmacists are experts who know how to treat an amazing range of medical and health conditions.
 If you think you’d enjoy a career as a pharmacist, read on!

 What exactly is a pharmacist?